webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 Defines additional values for one Payload Type.
 This is useful to communicate a specific video profile or encoder setting.

 ##### `candidate`
 This is an ICE Candidate that comes from the ICE Agent.
 This is one possible address that the WebRTC Agent is available on.
 These are fully explained in the next chapter.

 ##### `ssrc`

-A SSRC defines a single media stream track.
+A Synchronization Source (SSRC) defines a single media stream track.

-`label` is the id for this individual stream. `mslabel` is the id for a container that can multiple streams inside of it.
+`label` is the ID for this individual stream. `mslabel` is the ID for a container that can have multiple streams inside of it.

 ### Example of a WebRTC Session Description
 The following is a complete Session Description generated by a WebRTC Client.

 ```
 v=0